rubbrband/rubbrband/README.md

 ![rubbrband train image](https://lh3.googleusercontent.com/u/0/drive-viewer/AAOQEOSUMegyjMpYrbtErUyXXPoE_pVDwFZEVwQd14V9nZryxmlRKIJOHsS98ORQyIJGhv83xWsioXMsH4S2PahOFVmDwmbb=w2966-h2118)

-Rubbrband lets you rapidly fine-tune and evalaute the latest open-source machine learning models.
+Rubbrband lets you rapidly fine-tune and evaluate the latest open-source machine learning models.
 Rubbrband installs dependencies, exposes training and inference commands from a CLI interface.

 ## Getting Started Example

 Rubbrband uses Docker to create separate, working training environments on your machine.
 Here is the [installation guide for Docker](https://docs.docker.com/engine/install/).
 If you need help, [contact us on discord](https://discord.gg/BW3R9yK7Fh)

-Here is a snippet code that downloads a dummy dataset, and starts finetuning Dreambooth for you.
+Here is a snippet code that downloads a dummy dataset, and starts fine-tuning Dreambooth for you.
 Be sure to have a graphics card with at least 24GB of VRAM.
 We recommend you use a A100 GPU for this task on Lambda Labs or Runpod.

 If you're on Linux, make sure to run `sudo su` before all of these commands.
 This is because Docker-py needs root access.